orb15/tas/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`--max`
 If this flag is included, 10,000 worlds are used to generate stats rather than 40 (the averge number of worlds in a typical subsector).
 The differences between these are usually slight

+Note: this command ignores the global `--tofile` flag!

 ## trade
 The `trade` command calculates the Die Modifiers for the standard types of trade, including Passengers, Freight and Mail.
 The entire process is not modelled (determining price, number of passengers etc.) because these depend on character skills and rolls.